MarkAnthonyM/memory-game/README.md

 # Memory Game Project

-An application runs the well-known game _Concentration_!
+An application that runs the well-known game _Concentration_!